• “It was hard being away from my family for the first time, but it was a really important decision that I made because it changed my whole life.” •

 “Everything.
 My mindset is different from the time I was in Brazil.
 My taste is different.
 I have a better understanding of marketing, branding, how to sell someone or something.
 I still learn with each job, each client, and I was really lucky to have so many different clients from different backgrounds.”

-His advice for someone who may be struggling with their cultural identity:
+His advice to someone who may be struggling with their cultural identity:

 “If you really have a talent, people are going to notice no matter what… Don’t expect people to love you.
 Some will love you, some will hate you, and some won’t even care.